groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-loading/load-password-protected-docs-groupdocs-java/_index.md

 **Q: Where can I find more detailed API documentation?**
 A: Visit the [GroupDocs.Merger Java Docs](https://docs.groupdocs.com/merger/java/) for full reference material.

+## Additional Frequently Asked Questions

+**Q: Can I load password‑protected documents directly from a stream?**
+A: Yes.
+Use the `Merger(InputStream, LoadOptions)` constructor to work with streams instead of file paths.

+**Q: How do I handle files stored in cloud buckets?**
+A: Download the file to a temporary location or stream it, supply the password via `LoadOptions`, then process it as shown above.

+**Q: Is it safe to keep passwords in code?**
+A: Avoid hard‑coding passwords.
+Store them securely (e.g., environment variables, Azure Key Vault) and retrieve them at runtime.

 ## Resources

 - **Documentation:** [GroupDocs.Merger Java Docs](https://docs.groupdocs.com/merger/java/)